White Canes

 Symbol canes – these are shorter versions of the long cane.
 These aren’t used to check the area in front of you but to let people know you are blind or have low vision.
 They are about 70 cm long.

 Support canes – these are used for people with balance or support issues.
 They are not for checking the environment ahead.
-Blind Low Vision NZ recommends an OT or GP assessment for anyone with balance or support issues.
+Blind Low Vision NZ recommends an Occupational Therapist or GP assessment for anyone with balance or support issues.
 We work alongside these experts to ensure you have the right mobility aid.
 Our support canes are white and red to show people you have low vision.

 White Cane Tips

 There are different tips for the long canes – pencil tips, rolling tips, marshmallow and ball tips.
 The best tip for your cane depends on your cane technique and where you use the cane.
 An Orientation and Mobility Instructor will run through an assessment with you before we issue you a cane.
-If you’re fully eligible you’ll be able to access the Ministry of Health White fund for your first cane.
+If you’re fully eligible you’ll be able to access the Ministry of Health White Cane Fund for your first cane.
 We can submit the application on your behalf.

 You can call us on 0800 24 33 33 or email generalenquiries@blindlowvision.org.nz to find out more.